GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

-#### Create a form to grab and send new users' data
+#### Create a Form to Grab and Send New Users' Data

 Design your form according to the set of attributes you are targeting.
-Keep it as simple as possible and do enhancements only after you are seeing progress.
+Keep it as simple as possible and include enhancements only after you are seeing progress.

-Develop the code required to take the data entered in the fields of your form to build up a Json structure the service can understand.
-Ensure your code creates well-formed Json in all cases.
-A good amount of errors stem from the fact the payload cannot be parsed by the service implementation.
+Develop the code required to take the data entered in the fields of your form to build up a JSON structure the service can understand.
+Ensure your code creates well-formed JSON in all cases.
+A good number of errors stem from the fact the payload cannot be parsed by the service implementation.

-#### Code routines to process the HTTP POST
+#### Code Routines to Process the HTTP POST

 Take the code used for the dummy insertion and do the arrangements to be able to post an arbitary payload.
 Develop the required code to parse the response given by the server.
 It's important to be able to read:

 - The response code.
 Upon a successful user creation, you have to get a 201 code

 - The response header.
 Of particular interest is the "Location" header: it contains the URL that you can use to do a full (GET) query of the recently create resource.
 In our case it should look like `https://<host-name>/identity/restv1/scim/v2/Users/<new-user-inum>`

 - The response body.
-It contains the full user representation in Json format.
+It contains the full user representation in JSON format

-While testing it's important to compare that you are receiving in the body the contents you have sent.
+While testing, it's important to compare that you are receiving in the body the contents you have sent.
 You will additionally receive other valuable information such as the creation timestamp.

-#### Create a feedback page
+#### Create a Feedback Page

 Create a success/failure page that shows the result of the operation based on the response received.

-#### Do adjustments to attribute set
+#### Adjust Attribute Set

-With your now working application, do the adjustments to include attributes that may enrich your process.
-A common one could be `status`.
+With your now-working application, do the adjustments to include attributes that may enrich your process.
+A common attribute could be `status`.
 This attribute (that maps to LDAP attribute `gluuStatus`) determines whether your created user is active or not.

-#### Enhance your form
+#### Enhance your Form

-Polish your form and add mechanism to prevent abuse - a malicious user may end up creating lots of dummy entries - .
+Polish your form and add mechanisms to prevent abuse - a malicious user may end up creating lots of dummy entries.
 Add validations, captchas, etc. that may control indiscriminate submissions.